His Blaze Version

 Any intervention at that point of time could have proved disastrous.
 A BJP leader was leading a mob of thousands of Hindus and Muslims were also on the streets.
 There was stone pelting at various places and various markets were set on fire.
 There were chances of thousand deaths in such a situation.

-As we asked army to help, they said that they lack enough of soldiers in the town and they will have to collect them from the periphery.
-They had only 35 soldiers available in the morning and all of them were immediately deployed in the town with police and whatever was available.
+As we asked the army to help, they said that they lack enough of soldiers in the town and they will have to collect them from the periphery.
+They had only 35 soldiers available in the morning, and all of them were immediately deployed in the town with police and whatever was available.
 But they were too small in number to manage such a huge crisis.
-At one point of time when the local army commander got the tip that me and my team was attacked, he came to rescue us.
+At one point in time, when the local army commander got the tip that me and my team was attacked, he came to rescue us.
 But we had managed to save ourselves by taking refuge in a residence.

 The situation I saw in the town cannot be described.
 It was unprecedented.
 There are quite a few people who were injured by bullets but you cannot imagine how many guns were used.
 It was God’s grace that these guns did not trigger casualties.

-Yes, it is a fact that one of our business concerns Chenab Gun Factory was broken open by the rioters.
-They have taken away nearly thirty guns, mostly one or twelve bore guns.
+Yes, it is a fact that one of our business concerns, Chenab Gun Factory, was broken open by the rioters.
+They have taken away nearly thirty guns, mostly one or twelve-bore guns.
 They might have taken the ammunition as well.
 So far, there is no indication of any of these guns having been used.
-Another important thing is that the police have the knowledge of all the people who looted it.
-These guns can be recovered any time.
+Another important thing is that the police know all the people who looted it.
+These guns can be recovered at any time.

-My resignation was my contribution to fail and frustrate the dirty plan that the BJP had drafted to burn J&K. They wanted to use this event to polarize entire Jammu so that they attack Kashmir bound transport.
+My resignation was my contribution to fail and frustrate the dirty plan that the BJP had drafted to burn J&K. They wanted to use this event to polarise the entire Jammu so that they could attack the Kashmir-bound transport.
 The idea was to create a situation that involves Kashmir directly and then watch how the state burns.
 They wanted to exploit this situation for the next polls, as they did in 2008.
-Now even Home Minister had briefed the Prime Minister that the conspiracy was hatched by the Bajrang Dal, a BJP ally.
+Now, even the Home Minister had briefed the Prime Minister that the conspiracy was hatched by the Bajrang Dal, a BJP ally.
 BJP leaders from Jaitely to Modi had started exploiting it.
 My resignation has blunted their game plan.
-They have lost the script and they will lose in J&K as well.
+They have lost the script, and they will lose in J&K as well.
 Politics playing on dead bodies does not survive for long.

 LEAVE A REPLY